zlib-ng/minizip-ng/README.md

 To create a zip file in memory use fill_memory_filefunc and supply a proper ourmemory_t structure.
 It is important not to forget to free zipmem->base when finished.
 If grow is set, zipmem->base will expand to fit the size of the zip.
-If grow is not set be sure to pass fill out zipmem.base and zipmem.size.
+If grow is not set be sure to fill out zipmem.base and zipmem.size.

 ```
 zlib_filefunc_def filefunc32 = {0};